-Looking to buy a house in Los Angeles?
+Looking to buy a house in the Los Angeles area?
 Also looking to save money?
 You might want to look just a little bit further … to the Inland Empire, where houses are reasonably priced and many cities are up-and-coming.
 It’s no secret that San Bernardino and Riverside counties are home to some of the most affordable real estate in southern California.

 1. Corona (Riverside County)